Abyss-W4tcher/volatility3-symbols/README.md

 Place every compressed symbol file you plan to use inside your `[volatility3_installation]/volatility3/symbols/linux/` directory (create it if needed).

-Use the "banners/banners_plain.json" file to match banners and symbols quickly.
+Explore the "banners/banners_plain.json" file to match banners and symbols quickly.

 ## FAQ